Harry67Hu/MADPS/README.md

 To run this repository you need:

 i) Install the code's requirements.
-A virtual environment based on Conda is recommended.
+A virtual environment based on Conda is recommended (We will update the docker approach soon).
 Install with
 ```setup
 conda create --name madps --file requirements.txt
 ```